jamesthesnake/jamesthesnake.github.io/_posts/2021-06-28-compilers.md

 ---

 Why do compilers even bother with exploiting undefinedness signed overflow?
 And what are those mysterious cases where it helps?
+This is what I'm trying to think of as I work.

 A lot of people (myself included) are against transforms that aggressively exploit undefined behavior, but I think it's useful to know what compiler writers are accomplishing by this.